Choosing the Right Go-to-Market Strategy For Your App

 - Less than 0.01% of consumer mobile apps will be considered a financial success by their developers through 2018 (Source: Gartner)

 - 19% of mobile apps don’t generate any revenue whatsoever

-- 60% mobile apps are below the “app poverty line,” generating less than $500 per month (Source: VisionMobile)
+- 60% of mobile apps are below the “app poverty line,” generating less than $500 per month (Source: VisionMobile)

-- Even apps that aren’t meant to be a main source of revenue generation often fall short of their goals, particularly from a user adoption standpoint
+- Even apps that aren’t meant to be the main source of revenue generation often fall short of their goals, particularly from a user adoption standpoint

 - Lack of product definition and direction